What are cash investments?

 All investing is subject to risk, including the possible loss of the money you invest.

-Savings accounts may have characteristics that differentiate them from bank sweep programs offered by Vanguard Cash Plus.
+Savings accounts may have characteristics that differentiate them from Bank Sweep programs offered by Vanguard Cash Plus.
 For example, they may offer overdraft protection, ATM access (immediate access to your money), and other convenience features.
 Each company's products differ, so it's important to ask questions to understand account features.

 There may be other material differences between products that must be considered prior to investing.